International Relations Salary and Career Outlook

 3. Economist Jobs

-Economists collect and analyze data, research trends, and evaluate economic issues for resources, goods and services, according to the BLS.
+Economists collect and analyze data, research trends, and evaluate economic issues for resources, goods, and services, according to the BLS.
 Some economists may focus on the U.S. economy, while others may focus on the global economy.
-A good grasp of international relations may help with this career when studying how the United States interacts with the rest of the world economically.
+A good grasp of international relations may help in this career by enabling the study of how the United States interacts with the rest of the world economically.

 4. News Reporters or Analyst Jobs

-Media workers such as news reporters and analysts frequently deal with issues outside U.S. borders.
+Media workers, such as news reporters and analysts, frequently deal with issues beyond U.S. borders.
 Having an international relations education could help you in these roles.
 As a reporter interested in international relations, you could work abroad as a foreign correspondent, a conflict journalist or a source offering an opinion on American events through a foreign affairs lens.

 5. Social and Community Service Manager Jobs